Sunday 28th August 2022

 There's always time for some festival shopping from stalls with unusual crafts and gifts to fun fancy dress, toys, jewellery and lots more!

-The Phoenix Festival is an amazing youth and community led totally free-to-enter annual festival that offers two days of music, dance and family fun in the Abbey Grounds, Cirencester.
+It is totally free-to-enter and costs nothing to come along and enjoy this annual festival that offers two days of music, dance and family fun in the beautiful, historic Abbey Grounds right in the heart of Cirencester.

 “Fantastic festival, all the family had so much fun!
 Can't wait till next year"